mw75/Vertorix_VT1100_Mini/README.md

 This Repository shows you how to use the VT1100 Library with the Arduino IDE and provides example sketches.

+It is possible to upload the examples directly to the boards without using the Arduino IDE.
+See this Repository: [ArduinoSketchUploader](https://github.com/VertorixAU/ArduinoSketchUploader)

 <!-- GETTING STARTED -->
 ## Getting Started